KIMB-technologies/Radio-API/README.md

 - Test the Radio-API with your browser
 	1. `http://radio.example.com/setupapp/iden/asp/BrowseXML/loginXML.asp?token=0` (returns `<EncryptedToken>3a3f5ac48a1dab4e</EncryptedToken>`)
 	2. `http://radio.example.com/setupapp/iden/asp/BrowseXML/loginXML.asp?gofile=&mac=aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa&dlang=eng&fver=4&ven=iden00` (returns `<?xml version="1.0" encoding="UTF-8" standalone="yes"?> <ListOfItems> ... </ListOfItems>`)
-	3. Get the GUI-Code from the preceding response and try to used it to access the gui at `http://radio.example.com/gui/`
+	3. Get the GUI-Code from the preceding response and try to used it to access the GUI at `http://radio.example.com/gui/`

 ### Nginx Load Balancer
 An example file to use *Radio-API* behind a nginx load balancer as reverse proxy.